Grades: 4 - 8

 Yes, students will be working in teams of 6-9 students for the duration of the season.

 Yes, at the end of the season, students attend an end-of-the-year competition where they will compete against teams from all over the state.
-This competition will be towards the end of November.
+Teams will participate in a pre season scrimmage at UConn in early November to give students a preview of a competition.
+Their official competition will be towards the end of November.
 Teams that do well may be selected to move on to the state championship, which will be held in mid-December.

 After students become too old for FIRST Lego League Challenge, they can participate in the FIRST Tech Challenge.
 Please visit that page of our site for more information.